2009 North Korean nuclear test

-The 2009 North Korean nuclear test was the underground detonation of a nuclear device conducted on Monday, 25 May 2009 by the Democratic People's Republic of Korea.
+The 2009 North Korean nuclear test was the underground detonation of a nuclear device conducted on Monday, 25 May 2009 by North Korea.
 This was its second nuclear test, the first test having taken place in October 2006.
 Following the nuclear test, Pyongyang also conducted several missile tests.
 A scientific paper later estimated the yield as 2.35 kilotons.

 The test was nearly universally condemned by the international community.
 Following the test, the United Nations Security Council passed Resolution 1874 condemning the test and tightening sanctions on the country.

 It was widely believed that the test was conducted as a result of the succession crisis in the country.
-After Kim Jong-Il suffered a stroke in the summer of 2008, arrangements were made for his third son, Kim Jong-un, to take power upon his death.
+After Kim Jong Il suffered a stroke in the summer of 2008, arrangements were made for his third son, Kim Jong Un, to take power upon his death.
 It is believed the North Koreans conducted the nuclear test to show that, even in a time of possible weakness, it did not intend to give up its nuclear weapons program.

 Background

 North Korea (officially the Democratic People's Republic of Korea, or DPRK) had threatened to conduct a second nuclear test in protest after the United Nations Security Council adopted a presidential statement condemning the country after it launched a rocket, which it claimed was carrying the Kwangmyŏngsŏng-2 satellite, on 5 April 2009.
 The launch was condemned by several nations, describing it as an intercontinental ballistic missile test.

-The test also came after recent messages stating that North Korea had miniaturized nuclear warheads for medium-range missiles and that the country had been recognized by analysts as a fully fledged nuclear power.
+The test occurred shortly after North Korea announced that it possessed miniaturized nuclear warheads for medium-range missiles and that it had been recognized by analysts as a fully fledged nuclear power.

-In June 2009, after it was announced that Kim Jong-un was to be the intended successor of North Korean leader Kim Jong-il, U.S. government analysts speculated that the purpose of the nuclear test was to establish North Korea as a nuclear power within Kim Jong-il's lifetime.
+In June 2009, after it was announced that Kim Jong Un was the intended successor of North Korean leader Kim Jong Il, U.S. government analysts speculated that the purpose of the nuclear test was to establish North Korea as a nuclear power within Kim Jong Il's lifetime.